-Markets were also buoyed by news that U.S. consumer spending rose for a fifth straight month in February, implying that its consumption may be strong enough to keep a global economic recovery going.
+Markets were also underpinned by news that U.S. consumer spending rose for a fifth straight month in February, implying that its consumption may be strong enough to keep its recovery going.

-Japan's Nikkei average <.N225> soared to an 18-month high, and looked set to extend gains in the new business year and quarter starting this week despite worries that it was overbought.
+Japan's Nikkei average <.N225> climbed to an 18-month high, and looked set to extend gains in the new business year and quarter starting this week despite worries that it was overbought.

 The euro was also supported by Greece's successful sale of 5 billions euros ($6.7 billion) of bonds, the first test of investor appetite since European powers last week agreed to a financial safety net for Athens as its battles a debt crisis.

-The dollar was also weaker against commodity currencies like the Australian and New Zealand dollar, with the dollar index <.DXY> against major currencies slipping 0.12 percent.
+The dollar was also weaker against commodity currencies like the Australian and New Zealand dollars, with the dollar index <.DXY> against major currencies slipping 0.16 percent.